 While there may be an advantage in certain cases to stacking your lottery choices by placing what you think will be popular studios behind your first choice, this approach is not reliable for a number of reasons.
 The lottery is unpredictable: your perception about which studios are popular may not be accurate.

 THERE IS NO WAY TO BEAT THE LOTTERY.

 Always list your choices in order, from 1 (most desirable) to 2 (least desirable).
 Never list any studio in your rankings that you do not want to take or are ineligible to take.

 Announcement of Results

-Start of Classes
+Start and End of Classes

 Final Reviews and Exams

 After the start of the semester, the final review schedule will be posted on the Information for Current Students area of the GSD website.
 All students should plan on being present throughout the ENTIRE option studio final review period, as well as through the ENTIRE final exam period.
 Please consult the Academic Calendars & Schedules for these dates.

 Note, that this semester, final reviews for Module 1 studios are scheduled for October 14th.
 Final reviews for Full-term and Module 2 Studios are scheduled for December 6-10.

 Final Exams are scheduled for December 13-16.